Farcaster-On-Chain-Verification/.github/profile/README.md

 ## Components
 - **attestation-frame-azle**: Facilitate Farcaster account attestation using Frames on ICP decentralized infraestructure.
 - **attestation-server**: Attest Farcaster accounts using Ethereum's Attestation Service on Arbitrum One.
-- **passport**: Passport allows users to prove their identity through a secure, decentralized UI.
+- **gitcoin-passport**: Passport allows users to prove their identity through a secure, decentralized UI.